silentmatt/expr-eval/README.md

             console.log(expr.simplify({ y: 4 }).variables());  // x
         })

-* `toString()`: Convert the expression to a string. toString() surrounds every sub-expression with parentheses (except literal values, variables, and function calls), so it’s useful for debugging precidence errors.
+* `toString({verbose: boolean})`: Convert the expression to a string.
+Setting verbose to true will print all parentheses, allowing one to see the parse structure and more easily debug operator precedence errors.

 * `toJSFunction({parameters: Array} [, {variables: object}])`:
 Convert an Expression object into a callable JavaScript function.
 You need to